 - vi.
+Direct Examination by Decision-Maker: The Decision-Maker will conduct all direct examination of parties and witnesses.
+The parties' advisors may not conduct direct examination and are limited to cross-examination of the parties and witnesses. - vii.
 Cross-Examination by Parties' Advisors: Following direct examination by the Decision-Maker, the parties' advisors may ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Such questioning must be conducted directly, orally, and in real time by the parties' advisor and never by a party.
 Only relevant questions may be asked of a party or witness, and duplicative questions, including those asked and answered, are considered irrelevant.
 Before a Complainant, Respondent, or witness answers a question, the Decision-Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
-The Decision-Maker's determination regarding a question's relevancy is considered final and may not be challenged during the hearing by the parties or their advisors. - If a party or witness does not submit to cross-examination at the live hearing, the Decision-Maker must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the Decision-Maker cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer questions. - Documents and records may not be relied on to the extent they contain the statements of a party or witness who has not submitted to cross-examination.
-This rule, however, does not apply to a situation where the evidence involves intertwined statements of both parties (e.g., a text message or email thread) and one party refuses to submit to cross-examination. - vii.
+The Decision-Maker's determination regarding a question's relevancy is considered final and may not be challenged during the hearing by the parties or their advisors. - viii.
+Absence from Formal Hearing or Refusal to Answer Questions: The Decision-Maker cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer questions. - ix.
 Record of Hearing: A record of all hearings before a Decision-Maker will be created.
 The record shall be the property of the University.
 Parties and their advisors shall not make their own recording of the hearing.
 Upon request, the record will be available for review or inspection as appropriate. - d.
 Notification of Written Hearing Determination and Final Outcome